Wisconsin Statewide Community Science Project

 Properties

-• Arboretum: The Cofrin Memorial Arboretum forms a natural boundary of 290 acres encircling the UW-Green Bay campus and providing valuable habitat and ecosystem services as well as access for research, field trips, wildlife viewing and recreation.
+• The Cofrin Memorial Arboretum forms a natural boundary of 290 acres encircling the UW-Green Bay campus and providing valuable habitat and ecosystem services as well as access for research, field trips, wildlife viewing, and recreation.
 The purpose of the Arboretum is to restore and preserve some of Wisconsin's native ecological communities and to provide a place where people can enjoy and appreciate nature.

 • The Kingfisher Farm Natural Area consists of 59.22 acres of forest, grassland, shoreline, and riparian habitat along Lake Michigan, approximately eight miles south of Manitowoc, Wisconsin.
-The property was donated to the University of Wisconsin-Green Bay in 1989 by philanthropists Robert A. Levin.
+The property was donated to the University of Wisconsin-Green Bay in 1989 by philanthropist Robert A. Levin.
 The upland forest at Kingfisher Farm is an excellent example of mature beech-maple-basswood climax forest typical of the Central Lake Michigan Coastal Ecological Landscape of eastern Wisconsin.
 Lowlands along the floodplain of Point Creek are dominated by northern white cedar (Thuja occidentalis) and black ash (Fraxinus nigra).

-Projects: For each natural area that we manage we wish to establish who lives there; this year we are focusing on plants, butterflies, and moths.
+Projects: For each natural area that we manage, we wish to establish who lives there; this year, we are focusing on plants, butterflies, and moths.
 We have some historical data for the Cofrin Memorial Arboretum and Kingfisher Farm, but not for Wequiock Creek.
-Observational data collected this growing season and in the next few years will be valuable as a baseline or to compare with previous biotic surveys, and will inform our land management practices.
+Observational data collected this growing season and in the next few years will be valuable as a baseline or to compare with previous biotic surveys and will inform our land management practices.

-Plants: We have the results of a 1988 survey of the vascular plants at Kingfisher Farm; we know that we've lost some lycophytes since that survey, but have little other knowledge of floristic changes.
+• We have the results of a 1988 survey of the vascular plants at Kingfisher Farm; we know that we've lost some lycophytes since that survey, but have little other knowledge of floristic changes.
 Additionally, non-vascular plants (mosses and liverworts) were not assessed in the original survey.

 Website: https://www.uwgb.edu/biodiversity/